- Look up order information in real time, such as status, shipping date, or product details.

 - A browser window will appear asking you to choose a Google account.

-- Log in and grant Phonely permission to access your Sheets.
+- Log in and select all permissions to allow Phonely access your Sheets**.**

 Your login credentials are never stored by Phonely.